realworldocaml/book/en/json.md

 ## Automatically mapping JSON to OCaml types

-The combinators described earlier make it fairly easy to extract fields from JSON records, but the process is still pretty manual.
+The combinators described earlier make it easy to write functions that extract fields from JSON records, but the process is still pretty manual.
+When you implement larger specifications, it's much easier to generate the mappings from JSON schemas to OCaml values more mechanically than writing conversion functions individually.
+We'll cover an alternative JSON processing method that is better for larger-scale JSON handling now, using the [ATD](http://mjambon.com/atd-biniou-intro.html) tool.
+This will introduce our first _Domain Specific Language_ that ccompiles JSON specifications into OCaml modules, which are then used throughout your application.
-We'll talk about how to do larger-scale JSON parsing now, using a domain-specific language known as [ATD](http://mjambon.com/atd-biniou-intro.html).

 <note>
 <title>Installing the ATDgen library and tool</title>

-ATDgen installs a few OCaml libraries that interface with Yojson, and also a command-line tool that generates code.
+ATDgen installs some OCaml libraries that interface with Yojson, and also a command-line tool that generates code.
 It can all be installed via OPAM: